sisrfeng/coc-wiki/Using-coc-extensions.md

 One or more extension names can be provided.

-The extension name can also be the url of a git repository, like: `https://github.com/andys8/vscode-jest-snippets` which could be accepted by `yarn install`.
+The extension name can also be url of github repo, like: `https://github.com/andys8/vscode-jest-snippets` which must be a javascript repo that ready for use (coc.nvim just untar the files from github).

 Extensions will be loaded and activated after the install succeeds.